-If you’re not a picky beer drinker or just like to have a universal glass on hand for guests, a versatile option like the Portland Beer Glass is probably your best bet.
-But if you have a favorite craft beer, get specific with products like the Linus Pilsner Glass, meant for lighter brews, or Spiegelau’s IPA Glass for everyone’s favorite—IPAs.
-To cover all the bases, you can’t go wrong with a craft brew set like the Libbey Craft Brews Assortment.
+If you’re not a picky beer drinker or just like to have a universal glass on hand for guests, a versatile universal-style glass is probably your best bet.
+But if you have a favorite craft beer, get specific with a glass that's meant for lighter brews, IPAs, stouts, and other brew styles.
+To cover all the bases, you can’t go wrong with a craft brew set that offers up all the options.

 What are different beer glass types?

 Some beer styles are best served in beer glasses specifically designed to enhance their aromas, based on their shape.
 Pint glasses are perhaps the most versatile, accommodating a range of beers.
 Tulip glasses are best suited for stronger brews like Belgian beers, and IPA glasses feature an etched bottom that elevates hop aromatics.
 Pilsner and Weizen glasses look similar in that they’re both tall and slender, but the latter features more curvature to enhance wheat beers and the former is designed for crisp pilsners and lighter beers.

 What are the best glasses for craft beer?

 Lagers are typically light and crisp and work best in pilsner glasses, which are designed to retain the beer’s head.
 Tulip and goblet glasses help enhance the more rich and dense flavor of ales, with their large, round bowls and chubby stems.
 They also work great for IPAs, but there are specifically-designed IPA glasses featuring ridges and a tapered bowl that work to release carbonation and deliver aromas.